snapshot-labs/sx-starknet/README.md

 - `execution_hash`: Hash of the transactions to be executed.
 - `execution_params`: Array of additional parameters that are needed by the execution strategy.

 Currently this repo provides the Zodiac Execution Strategy.
-This enables a DAO to permissionlessly execute L1 Gnosis Safe transactions upon the successful completion of a proposal.
+This enables a DAO perform permissionless execution of L1 Gnosis Safe transactions upon the successful completion of a proposal.
 The [Zodiac Relayer](contracts/starknet/execution/zodiac_relayer.cairo`) contract is the `executor` for this strategy, which will forward the execution to the [L1 Zodiac module](contracts/ethereum/SnapshotXZodiacModule/SnapshotXL1Executor.sol) address specified in `executions_params[0]`.
 To use this strategy, DAOs will need a Gnosis Safe with the Snapshot X Zodiac module activated.

 We will also be adding a StarkNet transaction execution strategy in the near future.